sollie/pollendata/README.md

 # pollendata

-Fetch and cache pollendata from https://pollenvarsel.naaf.no/charts/forecast.
+Fetches and caches pollendata from https://pollenvarsel.naaf.no/charts/forecast.
-Expose as rest api.

 ## Endpoints